Accla/graphulo/SpGEMM_idea.md

 of the form **(row,colF,colQ,visibility,ts,val)** to a child iterator, going up priorities until we reach the last iterator (kind of priority infinity) which sends tuples to the client.

-Create the new table C and seed it by writing the dummy tuple ("","","","",Pts,""), where Pts is the timestamp of inserting the dummy tuple.
+Create the new table C if it does not already exist.
-The client performs this single entry write to table C.

-If C already exists, need to experiment
+Implement the following iterator stack.

+    RemoteRowIterator from Table A
+	| emits whole rows of A
+	v
+	DotRemoteIterator from Table BT
+	| emits entries after multiplication
+	|
+	v      NormalTableEntries after VersioningIterator
+	o<____/ (merge)
+	|
+	v
+	SummingIterator
+	|
+	v
+	FinalResult

 The first iterator `RemoteRowIterator`

-1. Receive the dummy tuple, or existing entries from C.
-If an existing entry, pass it alongside the computation so it can be added in later.
-Details todo.
-Involves encoding the current value of C alongside the whole row returned in the next step.
-2. Scans whole rows from remote table A of the form (Arow,"","","",Ats,Ablob) where Ablob is a sorted list of all the tuples in an entire row from remote table A, i.e., Ablob expands to a list of (Arow,AcolF,AcolQ,Avis,Ats,Aval) entries.
+1. Scan whole rows from remote table A of the form (Arow,"","","",Ats,Ablob) where Ablob is a sorted list of all the tuples in an entire row from remote table A, i.e., Ablob expands to a list of (Arow,AcolF,AcolQ,Avis,Ats,Aval) entries.
 We get this whole row by attaching a scan-time `WholeRowIterator` to the scanner for table A.
-3. Emits tuples of the form
-(Arow,"","","",Pts,Ablob)
-copying in A's whole row encoding, except for the timestamp which is from the parent iterator.
+2. Emite the whole row tuples unchanged.
-4. Continue scanning whole rows from A until there are no more, then finish.
+3. Continue scanning whole rows from A until there are no more, then finish.

-The second iterator `DotRemoteRowIterator`
+The second iterator `DotRemoteIterator`

-1. Receives tuples from its parent iterator
+1. Receive whole row A tuples from its parent iterator.
+Decode it.
+2. Set `fetchColumns(...)` on a BatchScanner for table BT to only receive the columns that exist in the whole row A.
-2. Scans whole rows from remote table BT of the form (BTrow,"","","",BTts,BTblob) where BTblob expands to a sorted list of entries of the form (BTrow,BTcolF,BTcolQ,BTvis,BTts,BTval).
+3. Scan entries from remote table BT of the form (BTrow,BTcolF,BTcolQ,BTvis,BTts,BTval).
-3. Dot product Ablob with BTblob.
-That is, for each pair of entries in Ablob and BTblob that have the same colF and colQ, *multiply* their values and *sum* all such values.
+4. Multiply BTval with Aval as they match AcolF==BTcolF and AcolQ==BTcolQ.
-4. Emit tuples of the form
+5. Emit the entry
-(Arow,"",BTrow,"",Pts, dot(Ablob,BTblob) ).
+(Arow,colF,BTrow,"",ts,multval)
+where colF is the matching column family, "" means empty visibility, ts is a newly generated timestamp via `System.currentTimeMillis()`, and multval is the value after multiplication.
-5. Continue scanning whole rows from BT until there are no more, then receive a new whole row from A from the parent iterator until there are no more, then finish.
+6. Continue scanning entries from BT until there are no more, then receive a new whole row from A from the parent iterator until there are no more, then finish. (this is a two-level loop)

-We run these iterators once by manually initiating a compaction on table C (after adding the dummy value) with the iterators set for one-time execution.
+We run these iterators once by manually initiating a compaction on table C with the iterators set for one-time execution.

 If Accumulo kills an iterator, Accumulo restarts it with a seek command to its last returned value.
 We need to implement the iterators to recover their state from that information.
 For RemoteRowIterator, start scanning the row after the last one emitted.
-For DotRemoteRowIterator, get a whole row for table A from the parent and start scanning at the next whole row from table BT.
+For DotRemoteIterator, get a whole row for table A from the parent and start scanning at the next whole row from table BT.

 ### Options
 We can store options for both iterators in their configuration on table C.

 1. Options for which remote table to connect to.
- * DB address and port
+ * `zookeeperHost` address and port
+ * `timeout` Zookeeper timeout between 1000 and 300000 (enforced in Accumulo source code)
+ * `instanceName` instance name
- * Table name
+ * `tableName` Remote Table name
+ * `username`
+ * **`password`** !!!
+Need a better option; stored in plaintext.
  * Username and password (or some other way of authenticating)
 2. Which rows of the table to scan, i.e. a list of Ranges.
+ * `doWholeRow` boolean
+ * `rowRanges` Matlab format
 3. (Maybe) Which columns of the table to scan.
 If included, it cannot have ranges (or at least, we would have to scan all the columns and then ignore the ones outside the range, so less efficient than taking a subset of rows).
+ * `colQFilter`
 4. Which *plusOp* and *multOp* to use.